► A Review of Bottle

 The sunlight reflecting off the snow can be a bit too bright at times.
 And as one of my viewers on my Twitch streaming channel had said, “This game tops the charts for visual glitches per second.”
 I can’t exactly disagree with that statement.
 The graphics really aren’t that great for this not being a first try at a game.

-There’s a woman you come across on occasion, and the only way you’ll be able to figure out what she says is if you replay her audio backwards.
+There’s a woman you come across on occasion, and the only way you’ll be able to figure out what she says is if you replay her audio backwards, apparently.
 She’s speaking backwards, but multiple times overlapping one another, so…it’s gibberish.
 I don’t know why they did this, but it seems pointless.

 I certainly don’t.